Yemen rescue failed as captors alerted to approaching U.S. commandos - officials

 The raid was the third failed rescue attempt of an American hostage in five months and followed a Nov.
 25 mission that was unsuccessful because Somers had been moved before U.S. commandos arrived.

-In that raid, U.S. commandos and Yemeni troops swooped before dawn into a cave in the eastern province of Hadramout.
+In that raid, U.S. commandos and Yemeni troops swooped before dawn into a cave in the eastern province of Hadramout and freed eight people.

+Seven of the eight turned out to be al Qaeda members who had been held captive by the militants on suspicion of being government spies, two senior Yemeni officials told Reuters.
+The eighth was a Yemeni computer specialist, they said.

-According to a senior Yemeni security official, seven of the eight people freed in the raid told Yemen authorities that they were members of al Qaeda in the Arabian Peninsula (AQAP), the militant network’s arm in the country, who had been held captive by the group on suspicion of being Yemen government spies.
-The seven were detained by AQAP “not as hostages but as suspects,” the official said.
+Al-Ahmadi, Chief of Yemen National Security Bureau, said after the seven were freed they told Yemen authorities they were members of al Qaeda in the Arabian Peninsula (AQAP), the militant network’s arm in the country, and that they had been accused by their own organisation of spying for the government.

+They were detained by AQAP “not as hostages but as suspects,” a senior Yemini security official said.

-He did not elaborate and Reuters could not independently confirm his description of those being detained.
+Reuters could not independently confirm his description of those being detained.
 American officials declined to address the question.
-Officials at the White House and Pentagon declined to respond to requests by Reuters for comment.
+Officials at the White House and Pentagon did not respond to requests by Reuters for comment.

-The seven - five Yemenis, a Saudi and an Ethiopian - are now being held by Yemen's government, the official said.
+The seven -- five Yemenis, a Saudi and an Ethiopian - are now being held by Yemen's government, the officials said.
 It is unclear if the United States was aware that al Qaeda members suspected of being government informants were among the people rescued in that raid.

 The raid, along with Saturday’s mission and a failed attempt to rescue American journalist James Foley in July, have raised questions over the quality of intelligence used by Washington in attempts to free American hostages.